1.1. WHO IS/ARE THE RELEVANT MERGER AUTHORITY (IES)?

 The Law does not provide for an accelerated procedure per se; however, if, at the time of filing the notice, the parties provide as much information as available such as analysis, reports, evidence, etc. to support the fact that such merger will notably not result in diminishing, damage or preventing competition, then the Commission is granted a term of 15 days to issue its resolution.
 If such term is not extended by the President of the Commission and expires, it shall be interpreted as if the Commission has no objection against the merger.

-Notwithstanding the foregoing, if the Commission determines that the merger does not notably diminish, damage or prevent competition, then the notification process shall be subject to the terms set forth under question 3.6.
+Notwithstanding the foregoing, if the Commission determines that the merger does not notably diminishing, damage or prevent competition, then the notification process shall be subject to the terms set forth under question 3.6.

 The parties participating in the underlying merger are responsible for filing the notification, and appointing a sole representative.
 In addition when the parties cannot, for any reason, provide the notice, the merging entity, the party acquiring control of the corporation, the entity intending to enter into the transactions or to aggregate the shares, equity interest, trust interests or assets, is responsible for filing the notice.